-Consider the option of quarantining equipment for three days in-between use - there may be options for combining equipment with other operators to provide enough quantity to enable this.
+Consider the option of quarantining equipment between use - there may be options for combining equipment with other operators to provide enough quantity to enable this.
 If using this method, ensure equipment is clearly marked as 'in quarantine' or in a clearly designated place.